Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell

-Other considerations for ensuring the proper fit include looking for jackets with adjustable hems and wrist cuffs.
-If your adventures include skiing, cycling or climbing, you’ll also want to check that the softshell’s hood is helmet-compatible.
+To ensure a proper fit, you’ll want to look for jackets with adjustable hems and wrist cuffs.
+For skiing, cycling or climbing adventures, verify that your softshell’s hood is helmet-compatible.

 - Need an all-around softshell jacket?
-There’s hardly a better choice than the Arc’teryx Gamma LT Hoody featuring a high-quality build & stylish design that suitable for sporty and casual travellers alike.
+There’s hardly a better choice than the Arc’teryx Gamma LT Hoody.
+It features a high-quality build & stylish design that’s suitable for sporty and casual travellers alike.

 - Looking for a comfortable high-performance jacket?
-The Arc’teryx Gamma MX is the top softshell for active travellers thanks to its superb breathability, abrasion-resistant face fabric, and athletic fit & style.
+The Arc’teryx Gamma MX is the top softshell for active travellers.
+It shines with superb breathability, an abrasion-resistant face fabric, and athletic fit & style.

 - Need top-rated weather protection?
-No jacket on this list protects better than the Patagonia Galvanized, a unique hybrid that combines the comfort of a softshell with the weatherproofing prowess of a hardshell.
+No jacket on this list protects better than the Patagonia Galvanized.
+It’s a unique hybrid, combining the comfort of a softshell with the weatherproofing prowess of a hardshell.

 - Want the best value among these softshell jackets?
-Nothing competes with the Columbia Ascender in the under $100 price range with its sophisticated style, warm & comfortable fit, and excellent wind resistance.
+Nothing competes with the Columbia Ascender in the under $100 price range.
+It’s got a sophisticated style, warm & comfortable fit, and excellent wind resistance.